-CGMI calculated the estimated value of the securities set forth on the cover page of this preliminary pricing supplement based on proprietary pricing models.
+CGMI calculated the estimated value of the securities set forth on the cover page of this pricing supplement based on proprietary pricing models.
 CGMI's proprietary pricing models generated an estimated value for the securities by estimating the value of a hypothetical package of financial instruments that would replicate the payout on the securities, which consists of a fixed-income bond (the "bond component") and one or more derivative instruments underlying the economic terms of the securities (the "derivative component").
 CGMI calculated the estimated value of the bond component using a discount rate based on our internal funding rate.
-CGMI calculated the estimated value of the derivative component based on a proprietary derivative-pricing model, which generated a theoretical price for the instruments that constitute the derivative component based on various inputs, including the factors described under "Summary Risk Factors-The value of the securities prior to maturity will fluctuate based on many unpredictable factors" in this preliminary pricing supplement, but not including our creditworthiness.
+CGMI calculated the estimated value of the derivative component based on a proprietary derivative-pricing model, which generated a theoretical price for the instruments that constitute the derivative component based on various inputs, including the factors described under "Summary Risk Factors-The value of the securities prior to maturity will fluctuate based on many unpredictable factors" in this pricing supplement, but not including our creditworthiness.
 These inputs may be market-observable or may be based on assumptions made by CGMI in its discretionary judgment.

 The estimated value of the securities is a function of the terms of the securities and the inputs to CGMI's proprietary pricing models.
-The range for the estimated value of the securities set forth on the cover page of this preliminary pricing supplement reflects terms of the securities that have not yet been fixed as well as uncertainty on the date of this preliminary pricing supplement about the inputs to CGMI's proprietary pricing models on the pricing date.
+As of the date of this preliminary pricing supplement, it is uncertain what the estimated value of the securities will be on the pricing date because it is uncertain what the values of the inputs to CGMI's proprietary pricing models will be on the pricing date.

 For a period of approximately three months following issuance of the securities, the price, if any, at which CGMI would be willing to buy the securities from investors, and the value that will be indicated for the securities on any brokerage account statements prepared by CGMI or its affiliates (which value CGMI may also publish through one or more financial information vendors), will reflect a temporary upward adjustment from the price or value that would otherwise be determined.
 This temporary upward adjustment represents a portion of the hedging profit expected to be realized by CGMI or its affiliates over the term of the securities.
 The amount of this temporary upward adjustment will decline to zero on a straight-line basis over the three-month temporary adjustment period.
 However, CGMI is not obligated to buy the securities from investors at any time.
-See "Summary Risk Factors-The securities will not be listed on a securities exchange and you may not be able to sell them prior to maturity."
+See "Summary Risk Factors-The securities will not be listed on any securities exchange and you may not be able to sell them prior to maturity."